Punktum-dk/epp-service-specification/README.md

 <a id="document-history"></a>

 ### Document History

+- 4.3 2021-10-25

+  - Added description of [limitations of domain transfer](#domain-transfer) in regard to the optional period field

 - 4.2 2021-10-21
   - All diagrams moved out of the document and linked instead of displayed